 - 120g sugar

-You can make this a few days in advance if you want.
+You can make this a few days in advance.
 Just store it in an airtight container until you need it.

 - Roast the hazelnuts in a preheated oven at 180C (=350F) for about 15 minutes.
-Check on them regularly (every 5 minutes) and remove them from the oven when they're a nice light brown and clear smell like hazelnuts.
-Leave to cool
+Check on them regularly (every 5 minutes) and remove them from the oven when they're a nice light brown and clearly smell like hazelnuts.
+Leave to cool.

 - Add the water and sugar to a pan.
-Bring the water to the boil and ensure all the sugar has dissolved once it is boiling.
-Leave to cook until it starts to caramelizing.
-Once it has turned a light brown, add in the hazelnuts and pour onto a heat resistant surface covered with parchment paper (caramelized sugar is very hot, about 160C (=325F)!
+Bring the water to a boil and ensure all the sugar has dissolved once it is boiling.
+Try to stir as little as possible once all the sugar has dissolved (read here how to fix a caramel).
+Leave to cook on a medium heat until it starts to caramelize.
+Once the sugar has turned a light brown, add in the hazelnuts and pour onto a heat resistant surface covered with parchment paper (caramelized sugar is very hot, about 160C (=325F)!

 - Leave to cool down, the caramel will harden up.

-- Once it has cooled down and turned solid (it should not be flexible, that will make it hard to break up), place in a food processor and grind down until you've got a paste.
+- Once it has cooled down and turned solid, place in a food processor and grind down until you've got a rough paste.

-- Melt the butter and chocolate in a micro wave proof bowl in the microwave by heating it on moderate for 30s at a second, stirring in between.
-If you leave it in too long it might burn.
+- Melt the butter and chocolate in a microwave-proof bowl in the microwave by heating it on moderate for 20-30s at a second, stirring in between to prevent burning.
+Keep an eye on your microwave, every microwave has a slightly different power setting.

-- Mix in the other ingredients (hazelnut paste & corn flakes) and set aside until you need it for assembly.
+- Once the chocolate and butter are melted, mix in the other ingredients (hazelnut paste & corn flakes) and set aside until you need it for assembly.

 - Mix the flour, cocoa, baking powder & soda together.